Lesson Planning | Free Lesson Plan Template and Sample

 Of course, as teachers become more experienced, they will find it easier to work from brief notes or to carry a plan in their heads.
 Over time, all teachers hone their skills, learn to adapt to circumstances and events with confidence and improvise judiciously, sometimes going ‘off plan’ completely, when the occasion calls for it.
 However, even experienced teachers sometimes find it useful to put together a detailed written plan – particularly if they are finding a particular group of learners challenging or if they want to think through a lesson in more detail.

 You may also be asked for a lesson plan by your Academic Manager.
 This could be because they want to ensure that your content and methods are appropriate – either to the age and level of the students, to the syllabus or the ethos, approach and methodology of the school.
 But there may be other reasons too.
 For example, they may encourage you to use it as a tool for self-reflection, or they may want to keep copies on file with the class’s record of work so that they can evidence if required, that a lesson is purposeful and has been well-planned and thought through.
 This may be partly as a Quality Assurance (QA) measure but may also be a good thing for you as a teacher – for example, in the unlikely event of a complaint from a student or parent.

 Sometimes you may want to write a lesson plan that can be used by another teacher.
 For example:

 Finally, you will at some stage have your teaching observed.
-This may be by your TEFL tutor, your Academic Manager, or by an external assessor (for example, a British Council or EAQUALS inspector)
+This may be done by your TEFL tutor, your Academic Manager, or by an external assessor (for example, a British Council or EAQUALS inspector).

 With a TEFL tutor, you may need to evidence your preparation in detail, as it is likely to form part of what you will need to submit in order to pass your course.
 Also, the additional detail will help them understand and assess the choices that you make when teaching.